-Playing golf in the warm January sunshine.
+Playing golf in the warm winter sunshine.
 Eating al fresco by your pool.
 Renting out your holiday home for a profit all summer and enjoying it in winter for yourself.
-However you see your life in Spain, you can do all this and more, however Brexit works out.
+However you see your life in Spain, you can do all this and more, however the election and Brexit works out.
 Here’s why you shouldn’t be too worried about no deal for property buyers in Spain

-Spain Property Guides has investigated all the likely Brexit scenarios – including no deal for property buyers in Spain – with our lawyers.
+Spain Property Guides has investigated all the likely Brexit scenarios with our lawyers.
 We are confident that there are no realistic circumstances whereby British people need to abandon their dream.

 British people will have: